mgeitz/tbdchat/README.txt

          o Create or join rooms
          o invite others to join your room

-      - Sanitizes all processed input from connections
+      - Sanitizes input fields which require so accordingly

+      - SHA256 hashing for password storage